Newspaper Accounts

 His body was placed in a casket, and sent to his parents at Colton, Cal., for burial, being guarded to Contention by his brothers and two or three of his most intimate friends.
 The funeral cortege started away from the Cosmopolitan hotel about 12:30 yesterday, with the fire bell tolling out its solemn peals of "Earth to earth, dust to dust."

-Tombstone Epitaph, March 27, 1882, Page 3 (https://azmemory.azlibrary.gov/digital/collection/sn84021939/id/73/rec/12)Location
+Tombstone Epitaph, March 27, 1882, Page 3 (https://azmemory.azlibrary.gov/digital/collection/sn84021939/id/73/rec/12)A Contemporary Witness

 The original Campbell & Hatch Billiard Parlor building was located at 412 E. Allen Street.
 It now houses the Red Buffalo Trading Company and there is a painted sign on the front window of that business indicating that is where Morgan was killed.